8.8 cm Flak 18/36/37/41: Support of ground troops

 The 8.8 cm Flak performed well in its original role of an anti-aircraft gun and it proved to be a superb anti-tank gun as well.
 An American tanker who survived losing three tanks wrote to Chrysler after V-E Day that "an 88 sure makes quick work of them.
 They go through them just like they were a piece of paper".
 Its success was due to its versatility: the standard anti-aircraft platform allowed gunners to depress the muzzle below the horizontal, unlike most of its contemporaries.
 As the war progressed, it was becoming increasingly clear that existing anti-tank weapons were unable to pierce the armor of heavier enemy tanks and ground commanders began increasingly to use the 8.8 cm Flak against tanks.

 Similarly to the anti-aircraft role, as an anti-tank weapon the 8.8 cm Flak was tactically arranged into batteries, usually four guns to each.
 The higher-level tactical unit was usually a mixed anti-aircraft battalion (gemischte Flak-Abteilung).
 (Note: The light anti-aircraft battalion usually did not deploy any 8.8 cm Flaks, the heavy battalions were rarely used in practice.)
 It totaled 12 such guns on average, supplemented by light guns.

 The German Condor Legion made extensive use of the 8.8 cm Flak 18 in the Spanish Civil War, where its usefulness as an anti-tank weapon and general artillery piece exceeded its role as an anti-aircraft gun.
 For the Battle of France in 1940, the army was supported by eighty-eights deployed in twenty-four mixed flak battalions.
-The 8.8 cm Flak was used against heavily armored tanks such as the Char B1 bis and Matilda II, whose frontal armour could not be penetrated by the standard light 3.7 cm anti-tank gun.
+The 8.8 cm Flak was used against heavily armored tanks such as the Char B1 bis and Matilda II, whose frontal armour could not be penetrated by the standard 3.7 cm anti-tank gun.
 The 8.8 cm Flak was powerful enough to penetrate over 84 mm of armor at a range of 2 km, making it an unparalleled anti-tank weapon during the early days of the war and still formidable against all but the heaviest tanks at the end.
 Erwin Rommel's use of the gun to blunt the British counterattack at Arras ended any hope of a breakout from the encirclement of May 1940.
 In the entire Battle of France, the weapon destroyed 152 tanks and 151 bunkers.
 The Battle of France also saw the introduction of vehicle-mounted 8.8 cm Flak 18s, the so-called "Bunkerknacker" on the Sd.Kfz.
 8 heavy tractor.